 Thick, windproof or waterproof coats

-Emperor penguins are a very good example of this.
-These birds have four layers of scale-like feathers.
-The layers overlap each other, forming a good protection from the wind, even in blizzard conditions.
+Emperor penguins are a very good example.
+These birds have 4 layers of scale-like feathers.
+The layers overlap each other to form a good protection from the wind, even in blizzard conditions.

-Thick fat (or blubber) layers
+Fat (or blubber) layers